DreamerMind/snips-app-helpers/README.rst

 ``This is not an official Snips product !``

 Snips App Helpers help you to declare, test, and check your snips application.
+Here is the list of tools availlable:

-- By Adding contract Spec between Snips App and Console Assistant and a cli tool to generate compliance report.
+- Adding contract Spec between Snips App and Console Assistant and a cli tool to generate compliance report.

+- MiddleWare app that remap any app intent & slots to another app based on the given spec

 Installation
 ============